USGS - science for a changing world

 Suspended Solids

 Changes in sample size within sampling events have little influence on power to detect trends in log-transformed suspended solids levels in spring in backwaters of Pool 13 (Figure 5).
 This is because the majority of the variation among annual means derives from year-to-year rather than within-year or sampling variance.
-Of course, changing sample sizes within years affects within-year ("sampling") but not year-to-year variance.
+Of course, changing sample sizes within years affects sampling variation but not year-to-year variance.
 The sensitivity of estimated power was even lower for backwaters in spring and for the main channel region in both spring and summer.
 In these instances, >95% of the observed variation among annual means was estimated to derive from year-to-year variance; number of years to attain 80% power to detect a 3% change per year was 20 or more years.
 Plots for Pool 26 data appeared similar to those derived from Pool 13 data.

 Figure 5aa